chef/chef-web-docs/includes_resources/includes_resource_package_chef_gem_attribute_compile_time.rst

 ..
 This topic is hooked into client.rb topics, starting with 12.1, in addition to the resource reference pages.

-For recipe-specific use of gems, use a ``respond_to?`` check to ensure backward compatibility.
+To suppress warnings for cookbooks authored prior to |chef client| 12.1, use a ``respond_to?`` check to ensure backward compatibility.
 For example:

 .. code-block:: ruby